-Raw meat can also be good for Australian shepherds as they are a good source of vitamins for them.
+Raw meat can also be good for Australian shepherds as they are a good source of vitamins.
 Aside from that, Purina Pro Plan for dogs might be a good idea for your Australian Shepherd.

-You should however consult your veterinarian to get a diet chart and an overall better idea as to how to feed your dog.
-Wet food can also be useful for Australian shepherds who are having jaw pain or are slightly sick, wet foods generally help in swallowing food better and can be mixed with meat.
+You should consult your veterinarian to get a diet chart and a better idea of feeding your dog.
+Wet foods generally help swallow food better and can be mixed with meat.
+Wet food can also be helpful for Australian shepherds who have jaw pain or are slightly sick.

 What is The Best Dog Food Recommended by Vets?

-Aside from that, Purina Pro Plan is often favored by veterinarians for its high nutritional value as the makers of the dog food include various vets and experts on nutrition.
-Pedigree is another well-known dog food that might be recommended by vets, although not as much as Royal Canin or Purina Pro Plan in general since Pedigree is relatively on a lesser scale in comparison.
+Aside from that, veterinarians often favoured Purina Pro Plan for its high nutritional value as the makers of the dog food include various vets and experts on nutrition.
+Pedigree is another well-known dog food that vets might recommend, although not as much as Royal Canin or Purina Pro Plan in general since Pedigree is relatively on a lesser scale in comparison.

 What Dog Foods Should I Avoid?

-Foods with xylitol as a sweetener are highly dangerous for dogs and foods or dog foods that include this specific ingredient should be avoided at all costs.
-Garlic, chocolate, and milk-based products can also cause extreme allergic reactions and it would be the best idea to avoid those foods also.
+Foods with xylitol as a sweetener are hazardous for dogs, and foods that include this specific ingredient should be avoided at all costs.
+Garlic, chocolate, and milk-based products can also cause extreme allergic reactions, and it would be the best idea to avoid those foods, also.

 Use a good proportion of proteins, fats, and carbohydrates to keep your dog healthy!
-Remember these things are all part of the best food for Australian Shepherd.
+Remember, these things are all part of the best food for Australian Shepherds.